mssola/conventions/cpp.md

 ```

 **Braces** are *always* required.
 There is no exception to this.
 Moreover, all
 braces have to be followed by a new line character.
-The only exception to this
+The only exceptions to this
 are `else` statements, `do-while` statements and exceptions (but exceptions
 are forbidden anyways).
 Therefore: